rachelHey/metricsWG/README.md

 The WG has three objectives, tackled in three stages (Oct.
 23 - Sept.
 25):

 **Stage 1**: *Assessing the status quo: Which indicators are currently employed?*

-We investigate this across varied disciplines and cultural contexts, specifically in the evaluation of researchers, awards, institutional assessments, and the progression of scientific advancement (like tenure, PhD, habilitation, professor titles, etc.).
-Starting with CoARA members, institutions are asked to provide information on their current usage of indicators via a structured survey.
+- We investigate this across varied disciplines and cultural contexts, specifically in the evaluation of researchers, awards, institutional assessments, and the progression of scientific advancement (like tenure, PhD, habilitation, professor titles, etc.).
+- Starting with CoARA members, institutions are asked to provide information on their current usage of indicators via a structured survey.
+- This set of already employed indicators gets *augmented* by new indicators that cover underrepresented aspects, such as open science aspects of research.

 **Stage 2**: *Critical evaluation of the indicators and recommendations.* Based on the survey results, we develop guiding questions and recommendations (2a) when to use indicators (and when not), and (2b) how to integrate their usage with qualitative modes of assessment.
 This could be a decision path diagram, and will not be a “one size fits all” recommendation.